PedroHenriqueCJ/PedroHenriqueCJ/README.md

 ## 📌 Professional Philosophy

 > *"Code is like humor.
-When you have to explain it, it’s bad."* – Cory House
+When you have to explain it, it's bad."* – Cory House

 > *"Design is not just what it looks like and feels like.
 Design is how it works."* – Steve Jobs